 Fit the right accessories

-Most added extras (even TV and stereo systems) won’t do much to advance the price of your tourer at trade-in time, although don’t let that put you off using them to optimise your enjoyment of your unit.
+Most added extras (even TV and stereo systems) won’t do much to advance the price of your tourer at trade-in time, although don’t let that put you off using them to optimise your enjoyment of your caravan.

 A typical dealer valuation form for part exchanges (click to enlarge)